tldr-pages/tldr/pages/linux/yay.md

 `yay -Ss {{keyword}}`

-- Remove orphan packages (installed as dependencies but not required by any package):
+- Remove orphaned packages (installed as dependencies but not required by any package):

 `yay -Yc`